Updated: May 17

 This sculpture is part of the building, not an exhibit.
 The similarity to the sculpture from Troy itself is striking, though of course this doesn't provide a link between Washington and Troy, this was once a common enough image.

 One of the fantastic photos Jim has taken and has on his website is of Pierre Charles L'Enfant's tomb, in Arlington Cemetery.

 This is the same circle on the tomb enlarged and pulled into a more circular shape.

-These Jefferson / L'Enfant creations are fascinating but they don't shed any light on my main question: was the site of the Capitol important before they arrived?
+These Jefferson / L'Enfant creations are fascinating, and reveal a penchant for hidden meaning, but they don't shed any light on my main question: was the site of the Capitol important before they arrived?
 I tried one last idea, which was to see if the Capitol linked up in any meaningful way with other sites of native inheritance in the USA, or even beyond.
 There's a very long-distance line from Heliopolis in Egypt that goes through a few interesting places including, in the DC area, the White House, the Lincoln Memorial and the Chaplain's Hill Monument in Arlington National Cemetery.